According to Hubspot, companies that blog have 97% more inbound links. But, you already know blogging is valuable, which is why you already have one.

 A good example of a blog that is creating viral content on a consistent basis is Upworthy.
 Upworthy has grown rapidly, since its launch two years ago, with a whopping 88 million visitors.
 That’s more than Buzzfeed, Huffington Post and even Business Insider.

 Many of Upworthy’s posts are viral and there are three reasons for their success:

 Look at the headline below.
 Does it make you want to read?
 Each Upworthy headline makes readers curious enough to click and read more.

-You can do this too.
-Here are some typical headline templates you can use to create magnetic, clickable, shareable headlines.
+You can do this, too.
+Here are some typical headline templates that you can use to create magnetic, clickable and sharable headlines.
 Just fill in the blanks with your primary keyword or goal.

 This 3-Minute Video Will Show You How To ______________

 How a 5-Minute Video Generated ____________ Visitors In ______ Days